tdlib/td/example/README.md

 <a name="kotlin"></a>
 ## Using TDLib in Kotlin projects

-TDLib can be used from the Kotlin/JVM programming language through same way as in [JAVA](#java).
+TDLib can be used from the Kotlin/JVM programming language through same way as in [Java](#java).

 You can also use [ktd](https://github.com/whyoleg/ktd) library with kotlin specific bindings.